adaptris/interlok-docs/docs/pages/ui/ui-auto-register-to-remote.md

 curl -s -X POST $REMOTE_UI_URL -H  "accept: application/json" -H  "Content-Type: application/json" -H "Authorization: Basic $REMOTE_UI_AUTH" -d "{\"jmxUid\":\"$TO_REGISTER_UID\",\"url\":\"$TO_REGISTER_URL\",\"jmxUsername\":\"$TO_REGISTER_USER\",\"jmxPassword\":\"$TO_REGISTER_PASSWORD\",\"name\":\"$TO_REGISTER_NAME\"}"
 ```

-## Registerting and removing an Interlok instance
+## Registering and removing an Interlok instance

 You may want to register an Interlok instance when it starts and remove it when it stop.